DOI-USGS/ISIS3/RFC.md

 # RFC
 The ISIS project uses a Request for Comment (RFC) model whereby major potential changes to the code base, data area, or binary delivery process are proposed, iterated on by any interested parties, and potentially adopted.
-Right now, RFCs are being housed n this repository's [discussion board](https://github.com/USGS-Astrogeology/ISIS3/discussions?discussions_q=label%3ARFC).
+Right now, RFCs are being housed in this repository's [discussion board](https://github.com/USGS-Astrogeology/ISIS3/discussions?discussions_q=label%3ARFC).

-We encourage all contributors and users to review open RFCs and comment as these proposed changes will impact use of the software.
+We encourage all contributors and users to review open RFCs and comment, as these proposed changes will impact use of the software.

 # RFC policies